- Analytical Facilities

 Our physical oceanographers study the physical forces and processes that operate in the world’s oceans, including tides, waves, currents and the ocean's role in Earth's climate system.
 Our work includes the study of physical processes acting across the ocean boundaries at the sea floor, coast, and sea surface — from scales of millimeters and seconds to global circulations at scales of thousands of kilometers and centuries or longer.

-Affiliated faculty: Jack Barth, Simon de Szoeke, Edward Dever, Theodore Durland, Melanie Fewings, Jonathan Fram, Jennifer Hutchings, Michael Kosro, Jim Lerczak, Ricardo Matano, James Moum, Jonathan Nash, Larry O'Neill, Tuba Özkan-Haller, Brodie Pearson, Roger Samelson, Andreas Schmittner, Kipp Shearman, Emily Shroyer, Eric Skyllingstad, William Smyth, Yvette Spitz, and Greg Wilson
+Affiliated faculty: Andrew Barnard, Jack Barth, Simon de Szoeke, Edward Dever, Melanie Fewings, Jonathan Fram, Jessica Garwood, Ken Hughes, Jennifer Hutchings, Michael Kosro, Jim Lerczak, Ricardo Matano, James Moum, Jonathan Nash, Larry O'Neill, Tuba Özkan-Haller, Brodie Pearson, Roger Samelson, Andreas Schmittner, Kipp Shearman, Emily Shroyer, Eric Skyllingstad, William Smyth, Yvette Spitz, Greg Wilson, Ed Zaron, and Seth Zippel

 The Marine Resource Management (MRM) program is a science-based, interdisciplinary master's program focused on marine science and policy.
 The program prepares tomorrow’s leaders to tackle problems threatening our oceans, including climate change, overfishing, pollution and more.
 Faculty associated with the MRM program come from CEOAS and across the university, and study everything from fisheries to coastal hazards to invasive species to renewable energy.